 Pharmacy Mentor are Partnered with PayPal, so if you want to get in touch to see if we can get you a better deal, please contact us and we will refer you to them.

-Pricing starts at the same rates as Paypal, 2.9%+20p per transaction.
-But their volume discounts aren’t disclosed on their websites.
+Pricing starts at a lower rate than PayPal, 2.5%.
+But their volume discounts aren’t disclosed on their website.
 If you like mysteries, that’s great, but less so if you want to plan things meticulously.
-Nochex makes our top online payment gateways for pharmacy in 2021.
+We recommend understanding futures rates before signing up with any provider.
+Square makes our top online payment gateways for pharmacy in 2021.

 Cardstream is the only company in the UK to provide a fully independent “white-label” payment gateway, meaning you can use your brand and make yourself look ultra-professional.
 This system allows you to accept card payments on your website, whilst also providing a real-time virtual terminal so you can take payments over the phone.

 The key difference with Cardstream?
-It’s entirely independent from banks and other payment companies that actually processes the card payments.
-This means you can use Cardstream as your payment gateway whichver bank is handling your card payments, and seamlessly integrate a fully customisable gateway into your website.
+It’s entirely independent from banks and other payment companies that process the card payments.
+This means you can use Cardstream as your payment gateway whichever bank is handling your card payments, and seamlessly integrate a fully customisable gateway into your website.

 While Cardstream is an independent company, it has connections with a vast network of global acquirers and payment firms.
 So if you don’t already have one on board, they can help.